PF Withdrawal: How to Download and Fill Form 15G for PF Withdrawal

 You must submit documents such as the EPF withdrawal form, a cancelled cheque, and your Aadhaar/PAN card to process your EPF withdrawal.

-Is it compulsory to fill out form 15G for EPF withdrawal?
+Is filling out form 15G for EPF withdrawal compulsory?

 If you are withdrawing early from your PF account before the completion of five years, then it becomes necessary for you to fill out Form 15G to avoid tax deductions.
 However, if PF withdrawal happens after five years, there is no requirement for Form 15G, as the withdrawal would be tax-free.